jeffThompson/PhysicalComputing/Week03_Buttons/Demos/05-BasicKeyboardInput.md

 ***

 ### REQUIRED LIBRARIES
 In order to have our Feather act as a keyboard, we need some additional code libraries.
-By this point, you should know how to install them; if you need a refresher, check the `Debouncing` example here.
+By this point, you should know how to install them; if you need a refresher, check the [`Debouncing` example](02-Debouncing.md).

 You'll want drag the entire `adafruit_hid` folder to your board.
 Just grab the whole folder, no need to manually add the files in there!

-`HID` stands for *human input device*.
-This means our Feather can act like a keyboard, a mouse, and even a media remote control for things like volume!
+`HID` stands for [*human interface device*](https://en.wikipedia.org/wiki/Human_interface_device).
+This means our Feather can act like a keyboard, a mouse, and even a media remote control for things like volume.

 ***